flatsec/flatsec.github.io/_posts/2014-10-15-varnish-4-selinux.md

 1. Are the additional capabilities we gave varnishd correct?
 Is it too much?
 1. What's the proper way to add the selinux module?
 RPM it and install it in the ```/usr/share/selinux``` dir?
 1. Should I grab the pp file from Fedora 19 (or later) and use that?
+1. How does that policy know what binary is what?
+I don't see anything showing which varnishd it is supposed to be allowing.

 So, still lots of questions, but so far a working varnishd with SELinux still enabled.